Skip to main content

 Turn off unused electronic devices.
 By simply turning off TVs, VCRs, DVDs, stereos, lights, and computers when you're not using them, you can save thousands of pounds of carbon dioxide emissions. picture of electronic equipment You can also reduce energy usage and carbon dioxide generation by addressing the problem of vampire power in your electronics and appliances.

 Buy products that have earned EnergyStar certification.
 Over 40 different kind of products now carry the "EnergyStar" logo—the US-government-backed symbol for energy efficiency.
 Ratings apply to lighting, home electronics, heating and cooling equipment, and appliances.
 With EnergyStar products you can save 30% on your energy bills and reduce gigawads of greenhouse gas emissions.
-See the list of EnergyStar product guides on our vampire power page.

 Global Warming Solutions